svensglinz/OrderBook/README.md

 This is because the original insertion of a price takes O(logN) as the prices is added to a binary tree.
 Once a price has been inserted, additional trades can be added to the price by retreiving the price instance from a hashtable.

-As more orders are inserted, the original insertion of the price level of the tree becomes negligible and all orders take around 100 - 200 Nanoseconds to be inserted
+As more orders are inserted, the original insertion of the price level of the tree becomes negligible and the time of an order insertion is < 200 Nanoseconds

 ### Executing orders
 After the orders were inserted as described above, the same amount of buy and sell orders were created with random volums between [0, 1000) but this time with